flutter/flutter/engine/src/flutter/lib/web_ui/dev/README.md

 If you are making changes in the `felt` tool itself, you need to be aware of Dart snapshots.
 We create a Dart snapshot of the `felt` tool to make the startup faster.

 To make sure you are running the `felt` tool with your changes included, you would need to stop using the snapshot.
-This can be achived through the environment variable `FELT_USE_SNAPSHOT`:
+This can be achieved through the environment variable `FELT_USE_SNAPSHOT`:

 ```
 FELT_USE_SNAPSHOT=false felt <command>